 43. Thin Lizzy

 Thin Lizzy, led by the charismatic Phil Lynott, was known for their hard-hitting rock sound and Lynott's poetic lyrics.
 Lynott's status as a black frontman in a predominantly white rock scene, along with his distinctive bass playing and vocal style, made him a groundbreaking figure.
 The band's live performances were particularly celebrated, showcasing their tight musicianship and Lynott's magnetic stage presence.
-They were pioneers in the dual lead guitar sound that influenced many metal bands to come.
+They were pioneers in the dual lead guitar sound that influenced many rock bands of the 70s.

 Hit Album: "Jailbreak" (1976)